 - Whole grains contain a good amount of fiber that will help your digestive system stay healthy.
 It will also keep your heart in good shape by keeping your weight in check.
 Instead of having refined carbohydrates, which include white bread or foods that are sweet, go for whole grains as part of your regular diet.

 - Some foods that you can include in your whole grain meal plan are brown rice, quinoa, wild rice, whole-wheat pasta, non-processed oats, 100 percent whole-grain bread and such.

 - Fresh fruits and vegetables are great for your health, as well as the health of your heart.
 They contain a host of nutrients that will strengthen your immunity, are rich in antioxidants and will help you fight off most infections.
 Eating fruits and vegetables on an everyday basis will also reduce your risk of stroke and heart attack as well as keep your blood pressure in check.

-- Go for different coloured fruits and vegetables to get the most amount of nutrition on a daily basis.
-Some fruits and vegetables that are really good in their antioxidant content are sweet potato, apples, kiwis, papayas, tomatoes, bell peppers, broccoli, green leafy vegetables, carrots and different types of berries.
+- Go for different colored fruits and vegetables to get the most amount of nutrition on a daily basis.
+Some fruits and vegetables that are really good in their antioxidant content are sweet potatoes, apples, kiwis, papayas, tomatoes, bell peppers, broccoli, green leafy vegetables, carrots and different types of berries.

 3. Fatty Fish And Lean Protein